 Look at the Nintendo DS, which was released 15 years back with two screens, one being a touchscreen.
 While this was not cutting-edge technology at the time, game companies sought ways to provide new, exciting ways to leverage the advantage of that technology with new kinds of games and interesting new forms of interactivity.
 These game design innovations led directly into the later explosion of touchscreen-enabled videogame play when smartphones appeared.

 I think there's potential for games when the screen becomes more than just an output device, but also a factor in the design of the games.
-Folding screens and sliding screens are the next opportunity waiting, with different permutations available for developers.
+Folding screens and sliding screens are the next opportunity waiting for game developers to capitalize on in their designs.
 This goes beyond the mere size or resolution of the display, but rather how the display is being used – and how this could be integrated in new kinds of game mechanics and experiences.

 As mobile and display screens continue to evolve, so will the games created by game developers.
-In the mobile space, the market is simply too large to ignore since the number of users with a phone is higher than those with a gaming console or computer (indeed, it has not).
+In the mobile space, the market is simply too large to ignore since the number of users with a phone is higher than those with a gaming console or computer.

 That being said, we’ll also see games adapting to a variety of displays and getting the most out of each.
 The future of gaming should account for portability and interoperability.
 If I come home and have been playing a game on my phone, I should seamlessly be able to switch to my TV screen and continue the same game without a loss in visual quality (and perhaps even a gain, no?).